updated November 2019

 * Once sewn together, back with a very thin fleecy fabric.

-This is really warm and comfy too and I love it because it reminds me of some of the festivals I’ve been too.
+This is really warm and comfy too and I love it because it reminds me of some of the festivals I’ve been too, a real nostalgia trip.
 If you were really good on the sewing machine you could quilt it but I decided to quit whilst I was ahead.

 HOW TO MAKE A GOLD DISC